How to Navigate Your Business Digitally During The Global Pandemic

 Build short-term and long-term strategies:

 We don’t know how long this pandemic will last.
 Therefore, you need to form:

 - Short term strategies to stay visible and relevant during this difficult time.
 This is a great opportunity to focus on building a connection with your customer and doing some brand building.

 - Long term strategies to rebound from a business slump and bring back lost customers.

 It doesn’t matter whether you’re a manufacturing business or a service provider – your strategies would be loosely based on the same principle.

 Re-visit your keywords and market the right ones

 Times have changed and so have keyword searches.
 It comes as no surprise that keywords like “online medicines” and “video conferencing” have skyrocketed.
 Even if your business has nothing to do with these, take heart.

 For instance, if you’re a gym owner your keyword search may just have to change from “best gym in South Beach” to “best ab workouts”.
 Put out your workout videos on YouTube, Instagram and Facebook.
-You could do aggressive SEO, to make sure your video ranks high and gets maximum traffic.
+You could do aggressive SEO by hiring a seo company, to make sure your video ranks high and gets maximum traffic.
 You could support this with ads and posts on social media.

 Again, it doesn’t matter what business you’re in – there are ways to working around how you can remain visible online.